lurr98/spanish_variation/variation_phenomena.md

 The following list is based on Lipski (1994) "Latin American Spanish"

-## General thoughts

-In order to represent the variety of Spanish adequately, one important factors is to focus on the properties that really distinguish the different varieties from one another, i.e. it does not make sense to focus on the properties that are shared among different regions but more on those that are unique to certain dialects

-Major problem that could arise for distinction using the *voseo*: Spanish is a pro-drop language

-Many of the peculiarities occur in vernacluar language, this could pose a problem

-Group El Salvador, Guatemala & Honduras?

-Southern Cone as a broad linguistic area?

-Group the Antilles?

-Evaluation has to take into account similarity of different dialects, e.g. Venezuela and the Antilles are sometimes more similar

 ## Attempts to classify the different dialects of Spanish

 ### Five zone classification (Henríquez Ureña) for Latin America